 It’s just something else to keep in mind, although most fishing PFDs continue the trend of muted “outdoor” colors like greens, browns, blacks, and grays.

-There are a couple of extra features that you may or may not find included with your fishing PFD of choice – mostly to do with safety.
+There are a couple of extra features that you may or may not find included with your fishing PFD of choice – mostly to do with safety gear.

-Reflective strips are useful if you’re out in low light conditions, or if you ever have to portage or walk along a road for whatever reason.
+Reflective strips are useful if you’re out in low light conditions, or if you ever have to portage and walk along a road for whatever reason.

 A safety whistle is a great addition – which might be hidden in one of the PFD pockets to keep it out of the way and called upon if necessary.

 Two-way radio clips are great for helping you keep in contact with members of your party – which I highly recommend.
-I regularly wander out of shouting range from my wife and this is an invaluable addition to our PFDs.
+I regularly paddle out of shouting range from my wife, and this is an invaluable addition to our PFDs.